-In enacting this measure, the people of the City of Alameda find and declare as follows:
+In enacting this Charter Amendment, the people of the City of Alameda find and declare as follows:

-- (a) On March 1, 2016, the City Council adopted the Rent Stabilization and Limitations on Evictions Ordinance.
-The ordinance, which took effect on March 31, 2016, limits the percentages and frequency of rent increases to protect tenants against escalating rents that (a) impose an undue burden on the finances of many Alameda residents and (b) compel such residents either to pay the increased rent or face the choice, due to a critically low vacancy factor, of either finding housing elsewhere and at a higher rent or not paying for food, clothing and medical care for themselves and their families. - (b) The Ordinance also limits the grounds for evictions without cause, thereby preventing landlords from terminating tenancies without cause and displacing many tenants in the City who, because of a critically low vacancy factor in the City, would be compelled to find housing elsewhere possibly at a higher rent or causing a long commute. - (c) In addition, the Ordinance provides for the payment of relocation assistance to certain displaced tenants intended to help offset costs of relocation, such as first and last month's rent at a different rental unit or for moving expenses. - (d) Finally, the Ordinance recognizes the right of landlords to receive a fair, just and reasonable return on their properties by providing a process that protects and satisfies those rights. - (f) The voters' confirmation of the Ordinance will allow the City to continue to implement the law, including the City Council having the ability to modify it if necessary to respond to concerns and changing conditions.
+- (A) On March 1, 2016, the Alameda City Council adopted the Rent Stabilization and Limitations on Evictions Ordinance ("Ordinance No. 3148"), which was codified in Article XV, Sections 6-58.10, et seq. of the Alameda Municipal Code.
+Ordinance No. 3148, which took effect on March 31, 2016, limits the percentages and frequency of rent increases in order to protect tenants against escalating rents that (a) impose an undue burden on the finances of many Alameda residents and (b) compel such residents either to pay the increased rent or face the choice, due to a critically low vacancy factor, of either finding housing elsewhere and at a higher rent or not paying for food, clothing and medical care for themselves and their families. - (B) Ordinance No. 3148 also limits the grounds for evictions without cause, thereby preventing landlords from terminating tenancies without cause and displacing many tenants in the City who, because of a critically low vacancy factor in the City, would be compelled to find housing elsewhere possibly at a higher rent or causing a long commute. - (C) In addition, Ordinance No. 3148 provides for the payment of relocation assistance to certain displaced tenants intended to help offset costs of relocation, such as first and last month's rent at a different rental unit or for moving expenses. - (D) Finally, Ordinance No. 3148 recognizes the right of landlords to receive a fair, just and reasonable return on their properties by providing a process that protects and satisfies those rights. - (E) The voters confirmed Ordinance No. 3148 by passing Measure L1 in the November 8, 2016 election.
+Measure L1 provided that the City Council would retain the authority to amend, suspend, or repeal Ordinance No. 3148 without a further vote of the people. - (F) On June 6, 2017, the Alameda City Council passed Ordinance No. 3180, which made significant amendments to, and undermined the voters' intent regarding, Ordinance No. 3148.
+Ordinance No. 3180 was subjected to a referendum effort, and its effective date has been suspended.
+This Charter Amendment seeks to reestablish